digitalocean/container-blueprints/DOKS-hardening/snyk.md

 If all checks pass then you applied the required security recommendations successfully.

+### Treating Exceptions

+There are situations when you don't want the final report to be affected by some issues which your team consider is safe to ignore.
+Snyk offers a builtin feature to manage exceptions and overcome this situation.

+You can read more about this feature [here](https://docs.snyk.io/features/fixing-and-prioritizing-issues/issue-management/ignore-issues).

-### Triggering the Snyk CI/CD Workflow Automatically
+## Step 5 - Triggering the Snyk CI/CD Workflow Automatically

-You can set the workflow to trigger automatically on each commit or PR against the main branch by uncommenting the following lines at the top of the [game-2048-snyk.yml](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-snyk.yml) file:
+You can set the workflow to trigger automatically on each commit or PR against the main branch by uncommenting the following lines at the top of the [game-2048-snyk.yaml](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-snyk.yaml) file:

 ```yaml
 on: